Augustus Buchel: American Civil War

-Legacy
+Honors

 Buchel was not married and had no heirs at the time of his death.
 At his burial site, the state of Texas erected a large stone memorial.
 In 1887, the Texas Legislature passed an act creating Buchel County in the western portion of the state, named in his honor.
 However, the county was never formally organized and by 1897, it was absorbed into Brewster County.

 Writing on Buchel in 1940, historian Ella Lonn said the following: "He was described as a quiet, unassuming man, and though apparently a secessionist, not nearly so violent as his superior, Luckett.
 A citizen of the Confederacy but a soldier of fortune if ever there was one!"
 In 1965, the University of Texas at Austin acquired a number of historical documents pertaining to Buchel as part of an 800-document collection.